• Skip to primary navigation

 FAQs

-Here are a few tips to making successful gluten-free cookie dough:
+Here are a few tips for making successful gluten-free cookie dough:

-Butter: You can use regular butter or a vegan butter substitute, like Earth Balance, if you want to make this recipe dairy free.
-You can buy Earth Balance sticks vs. tubs for easy measuring.
+Butter: You can use regular butter or a vegan butter substitute, like Earth Balance, if you want to make this recipe dairy-free.

-Milk: You can use regular cow’s milk, or to keep it dairy free, use almond milk, soy milk or cashew milk.
-You’ll need about 2 tablespoons, but if the mixture isn’t holding together, add a tad more milk.
+Milk: You can use regular cow’s milk or keep it dairy-free by using almond milk, soy milk, or cashew milk.

 Better bites gluten-free cookie dough bites

-Sweet Loren’s makes break-and-bake gluten-free cookie dough (must be baked) and edible cookie dough you can scoop from a tub.
-The edible gluten-free cookie dough is made from gluten-free oat flour, palm oil and molasses.
-You can buy Sweet Loren’s on Amazon via Whole Foods.
+(2) Sweet Loren’s makes edible cookie dough using gluten-free oat flour, palm oil, and molasses.
+You can find Sweet Loren’s on Amazon via Whole Foods.

 More Recipes